 Review of quotes and other information: around 30 minutes-1 hour per trial

 Paperwork: typically 2-4 hours per item to formally document assessment and trial findings as well as recommendations, complete and submit NDIA AT Requests

 Training: 1-2 hours to provide training to key carers or create written resources

 How much should I allow for travel costs?

-Travel will be included in your fixed-price service agreement from 1 July 2018.
-Gizmo currently provides services in south-east Queensland metro areas and (according to demand) west to Toowoomba, south to Tweed Area and north to the Sunshine Coast.
+Travel costs will be included in your fixed-price service agreement.
+Gizmo currently provides services in south-east Queensland metro areas, west to Ipswich, south to Tweed Area and north to Caboolture.

 Where will services be provided?